Table of Contents

 Why is proactively managing the support lifecycle so important?
 Sticking with versions deep into Extended Support, or worse, falling off support entirely, introduces significant business risks:

-- Security Vulnerabilities: Missing security updates creates easy targets for cyberattacks.
+- Security Vulnerabilities: Missing security updates creates easy targets for cyberattacks, potentially leading to data breaches and significant financial or reputational damage.

-- Compliance Gaps: Inability to adapt to new regulatory requirements (e.g., tax laws, reporting standards).
+- Compliance Gaps: The inability to adapt the system to new regulatory requirements (e.g., evolving tax laws, financial reporting standards like IFRS 17 or ESG reporting mandates) can result in penalties and operational disruption.

-- Integration Failures: Modern tools and platforms may cease supporting older GP versions.
+- Integration Failures: Modern third-party tools, banking platforms, and critical business applications may cease supporting older, unsupported GP versions, breaking essential workflows.

-- Talent Pool Shrinkage: Finding expert support for outdated versions becomes increasingly difficult and expensive.
+- Talent Pool Shrinkage: Finding experienced consultants and internal staff with expertise in outdated Dynamics GP versions becomes increasingly difficult and expensive over time, impacting support and future development.

-These aren’t just IT issues; they are fundamental business continuity risks that demand strategic attention.
+These aren’t just isolated IT issues; they represent fundamental business continuity risks that demand C-level strategic attention and proactive planning.

 Strategic Planning: More Than Just Migration Timing